Planning and shopping wisely avoids waste, saves money and sustains valuable resources. Other ways to reduce waste:

 Accepted Recyclables (PDF 701 KB)

-Don't put garbage, plastic bags, Styrofoam, food contaminated items, microwave trays, ceramics and dishes, light bulbs, window glass and mirrors, hazardous waste containers, syringes, un-numbered plastics, lids, sharp metal, shredded paper, coated or laminated paper products, electronics or batteries in your recycling cart.
+Don't put garbage, plastic bags, Styrofoam, food contaminated items, microwave trays, ceramics and dishes, light bulbs, window glass and mirrors, hazardous waste containers, syringes, un-numbered plastics, lids, sharp metal, metal or plastic clothes hangers, shredded paper, coated or laminated paper products, electronics or batteries in your recycling cart.